AtomicReact/AtomicReact/README.md

 # Atomic

-Atomic is a JavaScript library builded in NodeJs for building Web Apps
+Atomic is a framework to build web apps with atomicity concept

 ## Features